 The guest accommodation rates that are indicated in the agreement signed with the tour operator apply only to the citizens of the country in which this tour operator carries out its business activities.
 In case a room is booked for a citizen of such country and a citizen of any other country who is going to travel to Tunisia not from the tour operator’s country of operation, the price of accommodation shall be calculated on the basis of different rates.

-According to the Tunisian laws, an exception to this rule is the booking of a package tour that includes the round trip air flight (i.e., departure from the tour operator’s country of operation and return to this country after the trip is over).
-At check-in, the tourist’s passport will be checked for a stamp that proves the arrival from the country of operation of the tour operator who has booked the tour.
-In the absence of such a stamp the price of accommodation as part of the travel product will be recalculated on the basis of the rates that apply in the tourist’s country of citizenship.
-The tourist shall pay the difference through the DMC’s representative according to the rate that applies in the tourist’s country of citizenship and is indicated in the agreement signed between the tour operator and the accommodation facility, or at the hotel reception desk according to the hotel’s pricelist.
-In the event of the tourist’s unreasonably challenging the necessity to make the additional payment, the accommodation will be denied, and the entire price of this tourist’s accommodation which was paid as part of the travel product will be withheld by the hotel management.
+According to Tunisian legislation, an exception to this rule is the booking of a package tour that includes a round-trip flight, i.e., with departure from the tour operator’s country of operations and return to that country upon completion of the tour.
+During the check-in registration procedure, the tourist’s passport will be checked for a stamp confirming arrival from the country of operations of the tour operator that made the booking.
+In the event of the absence of such a stamp, as well as in the presence of any other discrepancy in the provided information about the arrival route, the cost of the tourist’s accommodation as part of the tour will be recalculated according to the rates applicable to the market of the tourist’s citizenship.
+The tourist must pay the difference in accommodation cost through the representative of the DMC at the rate for the tourist’s citizenship country provided in the contract between the tour operator and the accommodation facility, or at the hotel reception according to the hotel’s price list.
+In the event of improper contestation by the tourist of the need for additional payment, the DMC and the hotel administration reserve the right to refuse accommodation, with full retention of the cost of accommodation by the hotel administration for that tourist paid as part of the tourist product.

-The above-mentioned exception does not apply to tourists who are not citizens of the tour operator’s country of operation and who book with the tour operator only the accommodation service.
-The price of accommodation for such tourists shall be requested by the tour operator at the DMC on an individual basis.
-In case the tour operator’s staff, the DMC’s staff or the hotel management reveal unreliable information on the tourist’s citizenship which was provided during the booking process, the price of accommodation for such tourist will be recalculated on the basis of the rate that apply for his or her country of citizenship, and the difference will be billed for payment in the booking documents or at the hotel reception desk, depending on the time when such an inconsistency was revealed.
+The above exception does not apply to tourists who are not citizens of the tour operator’s country of operation and are booking only the accommodation service from the tour operator.
+The cost of accommodation for such tourists must be requested individually by the tour operator from the DMC.
+In the event of detection by the tour operator’s employees, the DMC’s employees, or the hotel administration of inaccurate data about the tourist’s citizenship specified during booking, the cost of accommodation for that tourist will be recalculated according to the rates applicable to his citizenship country and charged as an additional payment in the booking or at the hotel reception, depending on the time of detection of such discrepancy.
+In such cases, the DMC bears no responsibility for possible inconveniences, delays in check-in or refusal of accommodation.

 The Tunisian laws prohibit accommodating in one room a foreign tourist and a Tunisian citizen of another sex unless they are officially married.
-At check-in, such couples will be required to produce their marriage certificate.
-In case the tourists are not officially married, they shall book two separate single rooms (SGL).
+During check-in registration at the hotel, such couples will be asked for a marriage certificate.
+If the tourists are not in an officially registered marriage, it is necessary to book two separate rooms with single occupancy (SNG).
+In the event of refusal by the tourists to comply with this requirement, the DMC and the hotel are released from any responsibility for refusal of accommodation.

-According to the Tunisian laws, the hotels are prohibited from serving alcoholic beverages within the All Inclusive and Ultra All Inclusive meal concepts to guests who are citizens of the Maghreb countries (Tunisia, Algeria, Libya, Mauritania, Morocco), and the Gulf countries (Bahrain, Iraq, Iran, Qatar, Kuwait, United Arab Emirates, Oman, and Saudi Arabia).
-For such guests the Soft All Inclusive meal option applies.
+According to Tunisian legislation, hotels are prohibited from providing alcoholic beverages as part of the All Inclusive and Ultra All Inclusive meal concepts to guests with citizenship of the Maghreb countries (Tunisia, Algeria, Libya, Mauritania, Morocco) and the Gulf countries (Bahrain, Iraq, Iran, Qatar, Kuwait, United Arab Emirates, Oman and Saudi Arabia).
+For these guests, the Soft All Inclusive meal system applies.
+The DMC bears no responsibility for the refusal to provide alcoholic beverages to guests of the specified categories, as this restriction is regulated by local legislation and the hotel’s internal rules.

 Hotel accommodation

-Before booking a travel product, the tourists are recommended to study the information on the selected hotel at the tour operator’s website and at the hotel website, as well as on independent rating platforms and in specialized sources with travellers’ reviews.
-This will help the tourists form a comprehensive understanding of the quality and assortment of services in the preferred hotel.
+Before booking a travel product, tourists are recommended to familiarize themselves with information about the hotel on the tour operator’s website, the hotel’s website, as well as on independent rating platforms and specialized sites with traveler reviews.
+These actions will help tourists get the most complete idea of the quality and assortment of services in the preferred hotel.

 Hotel accommodation